andrewrk/chem/README.md

 ##### pos

 `Vec2d`.
-Get or set the position in the canvas this sprite is drawn.
+Get or set the position in the canvas this label is drawn.

 ##### size